Lions Eye Institute Limited (ABN: 48 106 521 439)

 Storage of information

-The LEI holds all personal information securely, whether in electronic format, in protected information systems or in hard copy format in a secured environment.
-Information contained in a electronic database is password protected, which may be a LEI database, a database maintained by a cloud hosting service provider or other third party database storage or server provider.
+The Lions Eye Institute holds all personal information securely, whether in electronic format, in protected information systems or in hard copy format in a secured environment.
+Information contained in a electronic database is password protected, which may be a Lions Eye Institute database, a database maintained by a cloud hosting service provider or other third party database storage or server provider.

 Where personal information is stored with a third party, we have arrangements which require them to maintain the security of the information.
 We take reasonable steps to protect the privacy and security of that information, but we are not liable for any unauthorised access or use of that information.

 Your personal information will stay on the database indefinitely until you advise you would like it removed, unless we de-identify it or destroy it earlier in accordance with relevant regulatory requirements.
-Due to the complexity of LEI’s operations, your personal information may be stored simultaneously in more than one database or location.
+Due to the complexity of the Lions Eye Institute’s operations, your personal information may be stored simultaneously in more than one database or location.

 In the case of financial transactions conducted online via this website, we process standard credit card information using Secure Socket layer (SSL) certificates which is the industry standard for encrypting your credit card and debit card numbers, your name and address so that it cannot be viewed by any third party over the internet.
 We maintain secure records of all financial transactions.